• Skip to main content

 Third Entry Method

 The third entry method is another alternative to the integrated accounting system.
 It follows the approach of the double-entry system but differs from it in respect of cost.
-All the cost items are recorded under an additional account called the ‘Cost Ledger Control Account’.

-Steps involved in the Third Entry Method are as follows:
+Important points regarding the Third Entry Method are as follows:

 2. When any expense is incurred, this account is debited along with that expense account.

-4. The third entry analysis sheet called cost ledger is prepared to show the cost of production of various jobs.
+4. The third entry analysis sheet called the cost ledger is prepared to show the cost of production of various jobs.

 5. This cost ledger control account is credited and closed when the expenses are transferred to the profit and loss account, work-in-progress account, etc.